mikeldking/gh-mini/README.md

 This is a small application built on top of GitHub's GraphQL API (version 4)

+The primary libraries used are:

+- React - for creating components and pages
+- Next.js - for server-side rendering and caching of pages
+- Apollo - For GraphQL queries and caching
+- Tailwind - For quick, utility-based styling

 ## Install

 Install the dependencies using yarn